DucBox/Face-Attribute-Extraction/README.md

 Evaluate ResNet50:

 Accuracy during training is stable at nearly 100%, this is a quite high number.
 However, the testing accuracy is lower at approximately 95% but has more fluctuations, which shows that the model may be overfitting to the training data.
+Val_acc: 0.95

 Precision: The model shows high precision on training data but exhibits lower precision and variability on testing data.
+Val_Precision: 0.92

 Recall: Recall is high for training but drops for validation data, suggesting issues with generalization.
+Val_Recall: 0.95

 Loss: Training loss decreases sharply and stabilizes, while validation loss trends upwards after initial decrease, indicating overfitting.
+Val_loss: 0.22

 AUC: AUC values are high for both training and validation, demonstrating strong classification ability despite other issues.
+Val_AUC: 0.97

 ## Installation